A New Definition of Horndeski Theory and the Possibility of Multiple Scalar Field Extensions: Introduction

 Research extending scalar-tensor theory to multiple fields has entered a period of stagnation compared to about a decade ago.
 In addition, observations of dark energy have advanced significantly, with DESI results \cite{DESI:2024mwx,DESI:2025zgx} showing signs of inconsistency with the $\Lambda$CDM model \cite{Efstathiou:1990xe} that assumes the cosmological constant is dark energy.
 Extensions of scalar-tensor theory that incorporate multiple scalar fields to describe dynamic dark energy models from a broader range of possibilities are needed.

-This paper provides a brief overview of single-field theory in Chapter 2 and multiple-field theory in Chapter 3.
-Chapter 4 introduces a new definition of the Horndeski theory and explains its construction under this definition.
-Chapter 5 demonstrates that the Allys-Akama-Kobayashi terms naturally emerge when extending a new definition of Horndeski theory to two fields.
+This paper provides a brief overview of single-field theory in Section 2 and multiple-field theory in Section 3.
+Section 4 introduces a new definition of the Horndeski theory and explains its construction under this definition.
+Section 5 demonstrates that the Allys-Akama-Kobayashi terms naturally emerge when extending a new definition of Horndeski theory to two fields.